Vibe Coding App

 Why these tools are being compared

 Both Kiro and Ralph (Ralph Wiggum loop) compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Kiro leans on spec-driven development (requirements → design → tasks) while Ralph (Ralph Wiggum loop) emphasizes prd-driven loop: keeps running until checklist items are completed, so this matchup helps clarify which strengths matter most for your next launch.
+Kiro is built around spec-driven development (requirements → design → tasks), while Ralph (Ralph Wiggum loop) is designed for prd-driven loop: keeps running until checklist items are completed.
+This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Kiro offers free (500 credits) + paid credits (pay-as-you-go), whereas Ralph (Ralph Wiggum loop) lists open source (free.
-Feature-wise, Kiro shines with spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work, while Ralph (Ralph Wiggum loop) stands out for prd-driven loop: keeps running until checklist items are completed and fresh agent context each iteration (reduces drift across long runs).
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+Feature-wise, Kiro stands out for spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work, while Ralph (Ralph Wiggum loop) delivers prd-driven loop: keeps running until checklist items are completed and fresh agent context each iteration (reduces drift across long runs).
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

-Choose Kiro if you need Complex feature development and want a stack centered on Developer IDEs & Agents.
+Choose Kiro if you need Solo founders and want a stack centered on Developer IDEs & Agents.
 Pick Ralph (Ralph Wiggum loop) when you value Terminal power users and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison